 In fact, GI is the object, which is close to appellation of origin (AO).
 It is also a means of product individualisation and serves to designate a product whose characteristics are associated with its geographical origin.
 However, the difference lies with a less stringent requirement in relation to characteristics of goods: if AO is used for goods whose properties are 'exclusively or mainly' determined by their geographical origin, namely by natural or human factors of the corresponding geographical area, then the properties of the goods for which GIs are used are only 'significantly' associated with the respective geographical features.

 The amendments also provide for a distinction between GI and AO, depending on whether all stages of the production of the goods are carried out within the boundaries of the corresponding geographical area.
 In respect of AO, a requirement is introduced that the goods must be fully produced in the territory of a geographical area, the name of which is present in AO, and in case of GIs, at least one stage of production of the goods, which determines its characteristics, must be carried out in the corresponding geographical area.

 Another novelty is that in addition to individuals and legal entities engaged in the production of goods designated by GI or AO, the amendments provide for the possibility of registration of AO and GI by associations of persons that produce goods or introduce them to the market.
 At the same time, persons belonging to such associations will receive the right to use AO or GI registered in the name of the association.

-The procedure for registering and granting the right to use GI, in particular, the requirements for an application for GI, is introduced by the amendments.
-In addition, new requirements are introduced for the application for AO, in particular, documents confirming famousness of such a name in relation to the goods must be attached to the application.
+The procedure for registering and granting the right to use GI, in particular the requirements for an application for GI, is introduced by the amendments.
+In addition, new requirements are introduced for the application for AO; in particular, documents confirming the famousness of such a name in relation to the goods must be attached to the application.